 Corporate governance report

-The meeting of the company at which the Board presents the annual accounts and the audit report is called the Annual General Meeting (AGM) and is normally held by Nolato at the end of April.
-The AGM also deals with matters relating to subjects such as dividends, discharging the members of the Board and the President from liability, and electing the Board members, the Chairman of the Board and auditors.
+The meeting of the company at which the Board presents the annual accounts and the auditor’s report is called the Annual General Meeting (AGM) and is normally held by Nolato at the end of April or beginning of May.
+The AGM also deals with matters relating to subjects such as dividends, discharging the members of the Board and the President and CEO from liability, and electing the Board members, the Chairman of the Board and auditors.
 The AGM also determines the fees payable to the Board and the auditors, guidelines for the remuneration of senior executives and the principles for appointing the Nomination Committee for the next AGM.

 Shareholders have the opportunity to ask questions about the company and its performance at the AGM.
 Shareholders also have opportunities to request that a particular issue be dealt with by submitting such a request in writing to the Board.